-Purpose A summary of service to be commissioned The Employability Innovation Fund was announced in the Prisons Strategy White Paper to "enable Governors to work with more employers and training providers to repurpose workshops, deliver sector specific skills training to meet the changing needs of the economy and smooth the path from prison to employment".
+Literacy Innovation Fund A summary of service to be commissioned The Employability Innovation Fund was announced in the Prisons Strategy White Paper to "enable Governors to work with more employers and training providers to repurpose workshops, deliver sector specific skills training to meet the changing needs of the economy and smooth the path from prison to employment".

 As part of this, we flagged our intention to run a Literacy Innovation Fund, which will seek to ensure that prisoners, particularly those who are least likely to engage with a formal classroom setting, participate in literacy education.
-We want to complete tasks requiring literacy.
+We want to test innovative approaches to delivering literacy, so that prisoners improve their reading skills, and feel more confident to complete tasks requiring literacy.

 Education and employment reduce reoffending significantly, with a 28% reduction in reoffending for those who participate in prison education.
 Participation rates can be low, however.
-Over 50% of adult prisoners are assessed on entry as having the maths and English levels at or below that expected of an 11-year-old and c.30% have additional learning needs such as prisoners improve their reading skills, and feel more confident to test innovative approaches to delivering literacy, so that dyslexia.
+Over 50% of adult prisoners are assessed on entry as having the maths and English levels at or below that expected of an 11-year-old and c.30% have additional learning needs such as dyslexia.
 Through the Literacy Innovation Fund, we seek to engage those prisoners who are least likely to participate through innovative approaches.